Locally finitely presented and coherent hearts: Finitely presented objects in the heart

-Remember that, in Prop.\,\ref{prop.fpobjects-wrt-torsionpairs}, we gave a criterion for an object in a Grothendieck category to be finitely presented, in terms of a given torsion pair.
-In the following corollary we translate this criterion for objects in $\Ht$, with respect to the torsion pair $(\F[1],\T[0])$.
+Recall that Proposition~\ref{prop.fpobjects-wrt-torsionpairs} gives a criterion for the finite presentability of an object, in terms of a given torsion pair of finite type.
+The following corollary specializes this criterion to the tilted torsion pair $(\F[1],\T[0])$ in the heart $\Ht$.